Names of God in Christianity: New Testament

-In the New Testament the two names Jesus and Emmanuel that refer to Jesus have salvific attributes.
+In the New Testament the two names Jesus and Emmanuel, which refer to Jesus, have salvific attributes.
 The name Jesus is given in Luke 1:31 and Matthew 1:21 and in both cases the name is not selected by humans but is received by angelic messages with theological significance, e.g. the statement in Matthew 1:21 "you shall call His name Jesus, for He will save his people from their sins" associates salvific attributes to the name Jesus.
 Emmanuel, which appears in Matthew 1:23, may refer to Isaiah 7:14, and does not appear elsewhere in the New Testament, but in the context of Matthew 28:20 ("I am with you always, even unto the end of the world") indicates that Jesus will be with the faithful to the end of the age.
 According to Ulrich Luz, the Emmanuel motif brackets the entire Gospel of Matthew between 1:23 and 28:20, appearing explicitly and implicitly in several other passages, setting the tone for the salvific theme of Matthew.

-The names of the Father, Son and the Holy Spirit are inherently related in the New Testament, e.g. with Jesus' instruction to His disciples at the end of the Gospel of Matthew (28:19):"make disciples of all the nations, baptizing them into the name of the Father and of the Son and of the Holy Spirit".
+The names of the Father, Son and the Holy Spirit are inherently related in the New Testament, e.g. with Jesus' instruction to His disciples at the end of the Gospel of Matthew (28:19): "make disciples of all the nations, baptizing them into the name of the Father and of the Son and of the Holy Spirit".
 The Greek word pneuma, generally translated spirit, is found around 385 times in the New Testament.
 The English terms Holy Spirit and Holy Ghost have identical meanings, with the former having become the usual term in the 20th century.
 Three separate terms, namely Holy Spirit, Spirit of Truth and Paraclete are used in the Johannine writings.
-The "Spirit of Truth" in used in John 14:17, 15:26 and 16:13.
+The "Spirit of Truth" is used in John 14:17, 15:26 and 16:13.
 The First Epistle of John then contrasts this with the "spirit of error" in 1 John 4:6.